 How does forestry affect biodiversity?

-Conducting forestry in an ecopark does not need to have a negative impact on biodiversity across the entre landscape.
 By adapting how we retain areas in the parts of the set-aside forest where forestry is conducted in order to strengthen conservation values, the diversity of the entire ecopark can increase over time.

 How are old forests protected in the ecoparks?